 The 12 Best Cities for Construction Jobs

-As of March 2021, Glassdoor reported the nationwide average salary for a construction worker to be $44,341.
-Salary shouldn’t be the only factor to determine whether or not a city is best for construction work opportunities, and the cost of living should be considered, but it’s a helpful indicator of the state of the economy and what’s to come in the construction sector.
+As of November 2021, Glassdoor reported the nationwide average salary for a construction laborer to be $45,932.
+Salary shouldn’t be the only factor to determine whether or not a city is best for construction work opportunities — and the cost of living should be considered — but it’s a helpful indicator of the state of the economy and what’s to come in the construction sector.

 1. Los Angeles